Web Design Tips: Key Highlights

 17. Conduct A/B Testing

-A/B testing, also known as split testing, is a method used in web design to compare two versions of a webpage or an element to determine which one performs better based on user engagement and predefined metrics.
+A/B testing, also known as split testing, can help you compare two versions of a webpage or an element to determine which one performs better based on user engagement and predefined metrics.

 - Focus on testing elements that directly influence your website’s key objectives, such as high-traffic pages or lead-generation forms.